“How can I find running trails near me?” This is a question that I’m often asked when talking to new trail runners.

 The website works similarly to the app.

-You’re greeted with a search bar and the ability to immediately start searching trails, cities, countries, etc. This makes it easy to jump right in and get started finding running trails near me.
+You’re greeted with a search bar and the ability to immediately start searching trails, cities, countries, etc. This makes it easy to jump in and start finding running trails near me.

-In addition, you can find top-rated routes (mainly existing in the United States), as well as upcoming races.
+In addition, you can find top-rated routes (mainly in the United States) and upcoming races.

 Trail Run Project mostly looks to get out of your way and provide the least number of barriers possible to finding trails.

-Kudos to them for this one as we, as runners, are just looking to find a new running trail, put our shoes on, and get out the door.
+Kudos to them for this one, as runners we are just looking to find a new running trail, put our shoes on, and get out the door.

 Trail Run Project Cost & Features